Biometric user verification in authentication policies

 Early Access release.
 See Enable self-service features.

-When you add an authentication policy rule, you can restrict the use of passcode and require biometrics for user verification.
+When you add an authentication policy rule, you can require the use of a device passcode or biometrics for user verification.

-For the AND Possession factor constraints are setting, you can select one of the following options for Require user interaction:
+In the AND Possession factor constraints are section under the Require user interaction option.

 Configure multiple authenticators to prevent users from being locked out and ensure that new enrollments in these authenticators satisfy the user verification requirement.